-Women's Roles With an increase in family migration to urban centers. traditional marriage relations gradually are changing (see p.3-4 of Family & Kinship).
-While the wife generally accompanies her husband to the city, in some cases she remains in the rural household, with the husband commuting.
+Women's Roles With an increase in family migration urban centers. traditional marriage relations gradually are changing (see Family & Kinship). wife While the generally accompanies her husband to the city, in some cases she remains in the rural household, with the husband commuting.
 Many of his responsibilities as head-ofhousehold are delegated to the wife, who also retains her traditional household duties, and despite the increased workload, women remain subservient, with men commonly controlling the family finances.